isaacs/blog.izs.me/src/posts/2026/i-am-not-my-autism-am-i-well-drat.md

 real "thing"?
 Is it just a pattern of concentrated energy that exhibits a sort of probabilistic location, mass, and charge in a way that's mathematically convenient to model as a "thing"?
-What even if "thingness", and what would it mean for an electron to be or not be that, or have or lack that property of "thingness"?
+What even is "thingness", and what would it mean for an electron to be or not be that, or have or lack that property of "thingness"?

 There's an ongoing (for the last 50 years or so, at least) open